datacarpentry/genomics-r-intro/episodes/02-r-basics.md

 essentially collections of vectors (more on this later).
 What we learn about manipulating vectors now will pay of even more when we get to data frames.

-## More on creating and indexing vectors
+## More on creating and subsetting vectors

 Let's create a few more vectors to play around with: